roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 ```

 {{< hint warning>}}
-The game itself is still under development.
-Nevertheless, current tasks to further enhance the game environment and codebase:
+The game itself is still under development and some of the functions might have been changed already, but not updated here.
+Nevertheless, current tasks to further enhance the game environment and codebase consist of:

 - Complete User Input Handling: Implement the get_user_input method to capture user actions, enabling manual control of the snake.
 - Display Rendering: Develop the _update_display method to visually represent the game state using Pygame's rendering capabilities.